GabeScott/standard-works-vault/General Conference/1978 October - Response to the Call.md

 # Response to the Call

-*By James E. Faust - Of the Council of the Twelve*
+By Elder James E. Faust - *Of the Council of the Twelve*

 *Given in the October session of the 1978 General Conference*